Uber gives drivers sick pay and benefits

 Uber has been allowed to continue operating in the city while it appealed against the decision.

-Uber will provide drivers with a range of insurance coverage and compensation resulting from accidents or injuries that occur while they are working, as well as protection for "major life events" that happen whether the driver is on a shift or not.
+Uber said it will provide drivers with a range of insurance coverage and compensation resulting from accidents or injuries that occur while they are working, as well as protection for "major life events" that happen whether the driver is on a shift or not.

 Analysis: Rory Cellan-Jones, technology correspondent